USN484259/kpifocus/README.md

 2. Since this hack **violates** *ICCCM/EWMH protocol*, some applications may failed to get focus or even crash.
 I haven't observed this issue on any *normal* (I mean *native*) application I've used, but there might be.
 3. There're still some applications who could **steal focus** even with *libmutter* hack applied.
 Those *toxic and brute* programs **directly send focus message** to *Xorg server* via either `XSetInputFocus` from **libx11** or `xcb_set_input_focus` from **libxcb**.
 	* **Java** from *OpenJDK*.
 It calls `XSetInputFocus` on **every** dialog it creates.
 So nearly **every** java application with a main window would **steal your focus forcefully**.
 You can apply the *libx11* hack to block this.
 However some *Java* dialogs **failed to receive inputs** after applying this hack.
 	* **VirtualBox**.
 Actually it's **fine** for *VirtualBoxVM* to mess with *Xorg*.
 When you're working in a VM, you want your input go directly into that VM, so *VirtualBoxVM* grabbed keyboard & mouse for you.
 However it has gone too far.
 If you have *auto capture keyboard* setting enabled (which is the default), when VM window first show up or *guest OS* change resolution, *VirtualBoxVM* would first request focus via *Qt5 framework*, which calls `xcb_set_input_focus`, and then **without checking the actual focus window** install keyboard & mouse grabs using *xcb library* (There's actually focus checking logic controlled by a compile-time switch, but it's off in official release.
-See more details in [VirtualBox souce code](https://www.virtualbox.org/wiki/Downloads#ose) `VirtualBox-6.1.36/src/VBox/Frontends/VirtualBox/src/runtime/UIKeyboardHandler.cpp +280` ).
+See more details in [VirtualBox source code](https://www.virtualbox.org/wiki/Downloads#ose) `VirtualBox-6.1.36/src/VBox/Frontends/VirtualBox/src/runtime/UIKeyboardHandler.cpp +280` ).
 Below are behaviors of *VirtualBoxVM* under different hacks.
-		* No hack applied: *VirtualBoxVM* would **forcefully change to workspace it's on & raise itself & steal focus** once launched or *gust OS* change resolution.
+		* No hack applied: *VirtualBoxVM* would **forcefully change to workspace it's on & raise itself & steal focus** once launched or *guest OS* change resolution.
-		* With *libmutter* hack applied: focus & workspace won't change, but **keyboard is grabbed** once launched or guest OS change resolution, which means your keyboard suddenly **stopped working** since it's grabbed into the VM, and you cannot tell why if the VM window isn't visible, you have to press the *Host key* to release the keyboard grab.
+		* With *libmutter* hack applied: workspace & window stacking won't change, but **keyboard is grabbed** once launched or *guest OS* change resolution, which means your keyboard suddenly **stopped working** since it's grabbed into the VM, and you cannot tell why if the VM window isn't visible, you have to press the *Host key* to release the keyboard grab.
 		* With both *libmutter* and *libxcb* hack applied: issues above won't appear.
-However you may have trouble dragging to resize *VirtualBoxVM* window, pressing *Host key* before dragging sometimes works.
-If you have multiple monitors and run *VirtualBoxVM* in *fullscreen mode*, wrong screen resolution would be reported to *guest OS*, I don't know how this is related to window focus and/or keyboard grabbing, I've tried to find out why in **VirtualBox souce code**, but found little besides realizing that *the code is crazy*.
+However you may have trouble dragging to move/resize *VirtualBoxVM* window, pressing *Host key* before dragging sometimes works.
 	* **Wine**.
 I haven't inspected the source code of *wine*, but since it acts like a *Windows API translator*, there must be very crazy code struggling to meet Windows behavior.
-The result is, after applying the hack, some Windows applications **failed to receive inputs**, some others **still steal focus**.
+The result is, after applying the hack, some Windows applications **failed to receive inputs** or even **crash on focus change**, some others **still steal focus**.
 This also applies to *Win32-based games* launched using *Steam Proton*.

 ### Q&A
 1. Is the hack **safe** ?